JavierDega/pip/README.md

 - Handles are used to keep track of your rigidbodies and edit their data or destroy them when needed.
 - A memory allocator interface is provided including a DefaultAllocator implementation that uses a multibody dense linear pool.

-## Get started:
+## Get started (win/linux):
 -Download a release,
 -include headers in 'include' folder
 -link against 'pip.lib'
 -Done

-'imgui.lib' is there in case you want the opengl, glfw3 implementation used in the testbed.
-'Testbed.exe' is there so you can quickly see the engine demos.
+The 'Testbed' binary is there so you can quickly check the engine demos.
+The executable will generate 'imgui.ini' when running to store GUI window settings.

 ### Compiling:
 #### Linux (Ubuntu):
 install dependencies using 'sudo apt-get install', 'snap install' or your package manager of choice: